How to Confront an Employee About Expense Reimbursement Fraud

 How Can ExpenseIn Help You Combat Expense Reimbursement Fraud?

-Expense reimbursement fraud costs businesses millions of pounds in lost revenue each year.
+Expense reimbursement fraud costs businesses millions of pounds in lost revenue each year, and 'up to 75% of employees admit to stealing from an employer at least once in their lifetime'.
 Therefore, it's vital that companies put stricter measures in place when approving expense claims.

 The quickest and easiest solution to this is by using an automatic expense management tool like ExpenseIn.
 With features like automated policy checks, receipt verification, and audit policy acceptance, ExpenseIn increases policy compliance and reduces employee expense reimbursement fraud.
 By relying on technology to take care of these tasks for your company, you not only minimise human error, but also free up your finance department to concentrate on other important tasks for your business.